markstory/acl_extras/README.md

 ## Installation

-Clone the repo or download a tarball and install it into `app/plugins/acl_extras` or in any of your pluginPaths.
+Clone the repo or download a tarball and install it into `app/Plugin/AclExtras` or in any of your pluginPaths.

 ## Usage

-You can find a list of commands by running `cake acl_extras help` from your command line.
+You can find a list of commands by running `Console/cake AclExtras.AclExtras -h` from your command line.

 ### Setting up the contorller